andrew-sotiriou/text-manip/README.md

 Github Pages URL:
 https://andrew-sotiriou.github.io/text-manip/html/

+Version 3:
+Added in code for Speech Recognition.
+Now you can click on the microphone and it will update the text box with what you say (desktop only).

 Version 2:
 Added initial commit of JQ version which will do the same as the JS version Only visual difference is displaying a horizontal bar chart instead of a doughnut